 Bleeding may result from abnormalities in

-In vascular bleeding disorders, tests of hemostasis are usually normal.
+In vascular bleeding disorders, results of tests of hemostasis Laboratory Tests of Hemostasis by Phase are usually normal.
 For most disorders, diagnosis is clinical; specific tests are available for some.